systemd/systemd/docs/PORTABLE_SERVICES.md

 4. Can be booted directly on bare-metal systems.

 Of course, to facilitate 2, 3 and 4 you need to include an init system in the image.
-To facility 3 and 4 you also need to include a boot loader in the image.
-As mentioned `mkosi -b` takes care of all of that for you, but any other image generator should work too.
+To facilitate 3 and 4 you also need to include a boot loader in the image.
+As mentioned, `mkosi -b` takes care of all of that for you, but any other image generator should work too.

 ## Extension Images